eastlondoner/mineflare-cli/README.md

 # Minecraft Bot Controller

 AI-controlled Minecraft bot with HTTP API and CLI interface.
-Available as a single `mineflayer` executable that combines both server and client functionality.
+Available as a single `mineflare` executable that combines both server and client functionality.

 **Platform Support:** Linux and macOS only.
 Windows is not supported.